pluskal-lab/TerpeneMiner/README.md

 Then execute the notebook `notebooks/notebook_1_data_cleaning_from_raw_TPS_table.ipynb`.

-# TODO: convert to script

-# TODO: from notebook_3_clustering_domains convert reaction type derivation and clean kingdom name derivation to a separate script

 #### 2 - Sampling negative examples from Swiss-Prot

 We sample negative (non-TPS) sequences from [Swiss-Prot](https://www.expasy.org/resources/uniprotkb-swiss-prot), the